isekulic/longformer-marco/README.md

 ## About

 We employ [Longformer](https://github.com/allenai/longformer), a BERT-like model for long documents, on the [MS MARCO](https://microsoft.github.io/msmarco/) document re-ranking dataset.
+More details about our model and experimental setting can be found in our [paper](https://arxiv.org/abs/2009.09392).

 ## Learning setting